That’s a Lotta Meat

 Newington, CT on the Berlin Tpke

 Man, I’m still a bit taken aback by just how many hot dogs are on the Sterns’ “Eat Before it’s Too Late List.”
 It’s a bit ridiculous.
 As a couple, they’ve eaten all over this country – admittedly, most of it somewhat lowbrow “roadfood” – but their affinity for hotdogs is insane.
-I like hotdogs – though I only eat the turkey variety (rarely, at that) these days – so all these stops on my mission to eat all the Connecticut Roadfood “musts” is okay with me.
+I like hotdogs – even though I don’t really eat pork or beef on principle – so all these stops on my mission to eat all the Connecticut Roadfood “musts” are sort of “treats” for me.
 But I assure you that if I were to do a food list of my own, I don’t think hotdogs would make it on there in any capacity.
-After all, they’re just hot dogs.
+After all, they’re just hotdogs.

 Though I guess I can be happy that Doogies has apparently cheapened their product in recent years.
 Even though their website boasts that they are the “home of the two foot hot dog®”, I was only able to eat a 16 incher.
-And I found this comment from some anonymous blog commenter: “It was worse than I anticipated.
-The former 2-foot-long dog is now 16 inches (a whole THIRD LESS), and the former foot-long is now 10 inches (20% LESS), but the prices are still the SAME.”
+And I found this comment from some anonymous blog commenter who could use some brushing up on his math:

 Ignorance was my bliss, as I thought 16 inches was huge enough for a hotdog.
-And while I did find the price a bit much (something near 9 bucks I think), it didn’t really phase me too much.
+And while I did find the price a bit much, it didn’t really phase me too much.
 After all, Adam Richman from the oddly compelling “Man Vs. Food” on the Travel Channel visited there in October 2009.
 It appears Adam dealt with the Berlin Turnpike for a mere 16 inches, and so did I.

 The Roadfood Experience: